What is the DISC “Compliant” Behavioral Personality Style?

 People with the Compliant DISC Behavior Style are Slower-paced and Task-oriented.

 Compliant people are accurate, precise, detail-oriented, conscientious, and prefer structure and order.
-They think analytically, systematically, and carefully make decisions with plenty of research and information to back them up.
+They think analytically, systematically, and carefully make decisions, supported by plenty of research and information.

 Compliant people tend to be perfectionistic and have high standards for themselves and others.